-S. No. Preceding Financial Year Amount transferred to unspent CSR account under Section 135(6) (in ₹) Balance amount in Unspent CSR Account under Section 135(6) (in ₹) amount in Unspent CSR Account under amount in spent Inspent CSR in the Account financial under year Amount transferred to a fund specified under Schedule VII as per second proviso to Section 135(5), if any Amount remaining to be spent in succeeding financial years (in ₹) Deficiency, if any
+S. No. Preceding Financial Year Amount transferred to unspent CSR account under Section 135(6) (in ₹) Balance amount in Unspent CSR Account under Section 135(6) (in ₹) amount in Unspent CSR Account under Amount spent In the financial year (in ₹) Amount transferred to a fund specified under Schedule VII as per second proviso to Section 135(5), if any Amount remaining to be spent in succeeding financial years (in ₹) Deficiency, if any

-Amount (in ₹) Date of transfer
+, , Amount (in ₹) Date of transfer

 NA

-8. Whether any capital assets have been created or acquired through Corporate Social Responsibility amount spent in the financial year
+Whether any capital assets have been created or acquired through Corporate Social Responsibility amount spent in the financial year